danielkennedy/sailsjs-demo/README.md

 Secret Sauce
 ------------
-In order to get your new application to operate on your local system, you'd normally use `sails lift`.
-On Cloud Foundry, npm should install `sails` during deployment, but you will still want to specify a start command for your application.
+In order to get your new application to operate on your local system, you'd normally use `sails lift`, but the standard `node app.js` works just as well.
+On Cloud Foundry, npm should install `sails` during deployment.
+If you have any issues, though, you can always `npm shrinkwrap` your application.

 Further, we need to prepare the application to listen on the port that is assigned by Cloud Foundry.
 To do that, create and edit `config/local.js` as follows: